Denise Esslinger, Chair, Region 5

 Below are various resources to help you advocate for adult education.
 Additional resources will be added and please let us know (via the contact form) if there are specific tools you would find helpful in your advocacy efforts!

-- Send us your stories of students who have achieved successful results!
+- Share your stories of students who have achieved successful results!

 - Send us press releases, photos and/or related information.
 We’ll share them throughout the state and nationally.

 - Host an activity or event to raise awareness of adult education and family literacy.
-Share it with us so we can help get the word out.
+Share it with us so we can help spread the word.

-- Invite legislators and policy makers to your program so they can see firsthand, the work that you do.
+- Invite legislators and policymakers to your program to see your work firsthand.

 The following organizations have provided some excellent resources to help advocate for adult education.